Saudi Arabia denies playing climate saboteur at Glasgow

 Saudi Arabia’s team in Glasgow has introduced proposals ranging from a call to quit negotiations — they often stretch into early morning hours — at 6 p.m. every day to what climate negotiation veterans allege are complex efforts to play country factions against one another with the aim of blocking agreement on tough steps to wrench the world away from coal, gas and oil.

 That is the “Saudis' proposal, by the way.
-They're like, let's just not work at nights and just accept that this is not going to be ambitious” when it comes to fast cuts in fossil fuel pollution that is wrecking the climate, said Jennifer Tollmann, an analyst at E3G, a European climate think tanks.
+They're like, 'Let's just not work at nights and just accept that this is not going to be ambitious'” when it comes to fast cuts in fossil fuel pollution that is wrecking the climate, said Jennifer Tollmann, an analyst at E3G, a European climate think tank.

 And then “if other countries want to agree with Saudi, they can blame Saudi Arabia,” Tollmann said.